See below for all the whys, hows and what ifs

 Whilst we truly support the US in all of this, we do want US State Dep’t to show responsible world leadership.
 They have to acknowledge that their new national law does reduce the authority of the OST.
 They should admit that fact and show leadership in their efforts to update existing International Space Law accordingly.

 “Peaceful militarization” of space (which is imminent) will further squeeze the old Treaty.
 All space faring nations are in on this…

-USA should come forward with genuine efforts to liaise with the Russians, Chinese, India and ESA, in order to update the OST and maintain that International legal strength against aggressive weaponization in space (esp nukes).
+USA should come forward with genuine efforts to liaise with the Russians, Chinese, India and ESA, in order to add further space law to the weakened OST, and therefore maintain that international legal strength against aggressive weaponization in space (esp nukes).

 Finally, although we really respect and understand the US fear of UN regulation, we can imagine a more nimble, savvy, pro-business version of the Seabed Authority, which could administer a light touch governance to matters of celestial exploitation.

 We should not fear light governance and even some regulation, especially when it comes to the matter of space debris…

 We have sent out emails (containing voucher codes for Free Mars Claims) to the national governments and media sources in every single country of the world.
 Really, we have.

 We are giving away hundreds of thousands of recorded Mars Land Claims – to be awarded equitably (and for free) beween all nations.